Vecno-Foundation/vecno-miner/README.md

 # Usage

-To start mining, you need to run [vecno](https://github.com/Vecno-Foundation/vecnod) and have an address to send the rewards to.
+To start mining, you need to run [vecno](https://github.com/Vecno-Foundation/vecnod) or mine using a startum pool.
+You need have an address to send the rewards to.

 Help: